tutumcloud/support-docs/feature-reference/service-scaling.md

-If the service that you are deploying supports horizontal scaling, Tutum makes it easy to spawn new instances (containers) with your service to handle any additional load.
+If the service that you are deploying supports horizontal scaling, Tutum makes it easy to spawn new containers of your service to handle additional load.

 ## What can be scaled horizontally?

-Any service that can handle additional load by just increasing the number of instances (containers) of such service.
+Any service that can handle additional load by just increasing the number of containers of such service.
 Examples include:

--   Stateless web servers and proxies that listen in port 80
+-   Stateless web servers and proxies
--   “Worker” instances that process jobs from a queue and do not receive user traffic
+-   “Worker” instances that process jobs from a queue
--   “Cron”-style instances that execute periodic tasks and do not receive user traffic
+-   “Cron”-style instances that execute periodic tasks

 Usually, databases cannot be scaled horizontally by just increasing the number of instances.
-The application has to be configured specifically to handle horizontal scaling, for example, for MySQL to automatically configure itself as a master or a slave instance depending on the number of existing instances in the cluster.
-A custom proxy is usually deployed in these scenarios to route traffic to the appropriate instance.
+The application has to be configured specifically to handle horizontal scaling, for example, for MySQL to automatically configure itself as a master or slave depending on the number of existing instances in the service.
+A custom proxy is usually deployed in these scenarios to route traffic to the appropriate instance, or the client application is configured appropiately.

 ## Deployment and scaling modes

 There are two modes of deployment of multiple containers for a service:

--   **Parallel mode**: all the containers of the service will be deployed at the same time without any links between them.
+-   **Parallel mode**: all containers of a service will be deployed at the same time without any links between them.
 This is the fastest way of deployment and is the default.
 -   **Sequential mode**: each new container deployed for the service